Autism Help UK

 having some quiet time

-taking some deep breaths
+taking deep breaths

 meditation or yoga